 Occupation of the Wohlgroth area, Alternative social space in Zurich, Switzerland.

-A graffiti reading 'Zureich' painted along the railway tracks played on the words 'Zurich' and 'reich' (rich) to convey an anti-capitalist message.
-This artwork was visible to train passengers and showcased the political expression of those living there.
+A graffiti reading 'Zureich' was painted along the railway tracks, playing on the words 'Zurich' and 'reich' (German for 'rich') to send an anti-capitalist message.
+It was clearly visible from passing trains and became one of the most recognizable signs of the occupation.

 The community of curious travelers